howtographql/howtographql/content/frontend/react-urql/6-more-mutations-and-queries.md

 This step should feel pretty familiar by now.
 You're adding the new mutation inside of your component by adding the `useMutation` hook.
 You're also passing the `linkId` variable to `executeMutation`, since it's required by the `VoteMutation`'s definition.

 You can now go ahead and test this!
 Run `yarn start` in `hackernews-react-urql`, make sure that you're logged in, then click the upvote button on a link.
-You should then see the link's upvote number update automagically!
+You should then see the link's upvote number update automatically!

 > **Remember**: We haven't set up any configuration for `@urql/exchange-graphcache` yet, but since it's a normalized cache, it knows that the link it receives back from the mutation needs to also be updated on the feed query!